20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 Take that feeling and multiply it by 100.
 That is how kids with the combined diagnosis of ADD/ADHD and Dyslexia feel when they can’t communicate properly.

-My easy going daughter suddenly started screeching every time she was not understood by adults.
+My easygoing daughter suddenly started screeching every time she was not understood by adults.

 She was 4 years old at the time and would scream and yell every time her efforts to be understood failed!

-I believe this marked the beginning of her self awareness.
+I believe this marked the beginning of her self-awareness.

 As she became aware that she could not communicate properly, she didn’t know what to do except scream.